 For Alaska Residents

 Betonline Sportsbook is a reputable and trusted brand that legally welcomes players from the United States, including those in Alaska.
-They are licensed and regulated in Panama City, Panama, and new customers are eligible for a 50% match bonus up to $1000 on the first deposit.
+They are certified to operate in Panama City, Panama, and new customers are eligible for a 50% match bonus up to $1000 on the first deposit.
 In addition, Betonline provides a lifetime 25% match bonus up to $1000 on all deposits made into your player account.
 They offer mobile sports betting options as well as live betting and live in play betting features.
 They cover all major US and international sports categories with a wide range of wagering options and competitive odds and lines.

 Does Sports Betting Exist in Alaska?

 Many Alaskans are avid sports betters, which means they visit different sportsbooks to put down money on point spreads, over-under scores, proposition bets, and more.
 So while it's nowhere near the market of a state like California or New York, sports betting does exist in Alaska and actually makes up a hefty percentage of the state's gamblers.
-Sports betting in Alaska takes place via licensed betting sites, as the state has not passed any legislation allowing domestic sportsbooks to operate.
+Sports betting in Alaska takes place via authorized betting sites, as the state has not passed any legislation allowing domestic sportsbooks to operate.

 Is Sports Betting Legal in Alaska?